 Learners must provide an official transcript of coursework done at all other institutions to apply those hours toward requirements at Southwestern College.
 Only hours successfully completed and/or degrees earned at institutions recognized by the Council for Higher Education Accreditation (CHEA) may be considered.
 Southwestern College does not recognize credit for varsity athletics or remedial/developmental coursework.
 Any exception to the above requirements must be approved by the appropriate Academic Governance Committee.

-Transfer hours should include English Composition 1 and 2 and a course in mathematics (college algebra preferred) with a C- or better.
+Transfer hours should include English Composition 1 and 2 and a course in mathematics (statistics and probability, college algebra, or more advanced college credit bearing mathematics course requiring college algebra or higher as a prerequisite preferred) with a C or better.
+Any college level math course will be considered as long as it counted toward graduation requirements at the institution where it was earned.
 These courses are required for graduation and may be completed at Southwestern College Professional Studies.